 SCA Events - Glasgow

-Below are the first meetings of the 2016-17 programme for meetings of the Glasgow Branch of the SCA.
+Below are the meetings of the 2018 programme for the Glasgow Branch of the SCA.
 All SCA members and friends are very welcome, and we look forward to seeing you.

-Glasgow Branch meetings are usually held on the last Tuesday of each month in the Garnethill Multicultural Centre (GMC), 21 Rose Street, Glasgow G3 6RE.
-Doors open at 7.00pm, tea and biscuits are served from 7.15 pm (cost £1) with talks commencing at 7.30 pm.
+Glasgow Branch meetings are held in the Garnethill Multicultural Centre (GMC), 21 Rose Street, Glasgow G3 6RE.
+Doors open at 7.00pm, tea and biscuits are served from 7.15 pm (cost £1) with meeting commencing at 7.30 pm.
 Events are free to SCA members and £1.50 (£1.00 concession) to non-members.

 The AGM of the Glasgow Branch will be held on Thursday 26 Apri at the Garnethill Multicultural Centre, 21 Rose Street, Garnethill, Glasgow G3 6RE.
 Doors open at 7pm tea and biscuits (cost £1) The meeting will start at 7.30 prompt.
 After the AGM, which all are welcome to attend, there will be a talk by Nathan Woolley, Director of the Confucius Institute, University of Glasgow.
 We expect the talk to start around 7:50pm.